-It consists of the executive directors and meets on a regular basis as required.
+It consists of the executive directors and the General Manager and meets on a regular basis as required.

 Assets and Liabilities Committee (ALCO)

 This is responsible for considering and monitoring balance sheet structure, interest rate and liquidity risk management and credit risk with respect to treasury counterparties.